 I’m sitting here on the other side of the window of a serious Northeaster and all I’m thinking about is Spring Wreaths.
 Bright and cheery and so very not snowy.
-I’m in general not a wreath girl…not a traditional wreath girl, I should say.
-When it comes to wreaths, I like vibrant and simple and I like something you can definitely see from the street.
+I’m in general not a front door wreath girl…not a traditional wreath girl, I should say.
+When it comes to spring wreaths, I like vibrant and simple and I like something you can definitely see from the street.
 So, that’s what you’re getting with this post.
-13 Spring Wreaths to DIY. ***This post contains affiliate links.
+13 DIY Spring Wreaths. ***This post contains affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.***

 Ok, up first is this most adorable and aptly named “Stinkin Cute DIY” from a blogger who is on her way to taking Pinterest by storm, Laura Kennedy, of Little Yellow Wheel Barrow.
 This little picket fence wreath will pop right on your door and Laura hooked you up with a ridiculously detailed tutorial, so you can totally make this if you have a smidge of DIY skills (it does involve cutting some wood, just FYI).
 Skoot over to Little Yellow Wheel Barrow and get ready to be sucked into a world of dreamy white walls, textured pillows and cozy wood tones.
 Oh and an awesome Chunky Blanket Fail turned Success.

 Please remember to come back here after you’ve been to Laura’s for an hour or so, okay?